Rising Electricity Rates in California

 Rising Municipal Electricity Rates

-Municipal public utility providers are established in cities like Anaheim, Riverside and Vernon and offer cost-effective electricity rate alternatives to California’s second-largest investor-owned utility, Southern California Edison.
+Municipal public utility providers are established in cities like Anaheim, Riverside and Vernon and offer cost-effective electricity rate alternatives to California’s second-largest investor-owned utility, Southern California Edison (SCE).
 Tracking a manufacturing facility from June 2019 through January 2023, this Anaheim Public Utilities customer was spending 24% more on electricity bills in 2023 – an annual average rate increase of almost 6%.

 Time-of-use Billing